-Having failed to lose the weight of her last two pregnancies, Ashley used her husband's 20-month deployment as motivation to finally make a change.
+Having failed to lose the weight of her last two pregnancies, Ashley used her husband's 20-week deployment as motivation to finally make a change.
 Discovering a love of lifting and a much healthier approach to food, she surprised her husband on his return by showing up to greet him smaller and more fit than the day they were married.

 Here is Ashley's story.
 If you want to share your success story with us to be considered for publication, send an email to firstname.lastname@example.org. – H.E.

 I got married just a few years after high school, and we started a family.
 Right now, my kids are 13, 11, 8, and 6, but they were all little at the same time.
 I gained about 50 pounds with every pregnancy, but I lost it pretty well after the first two.

 After my third pregnancy, I never lost the weight.
 Then, it segued right into the fourth one.
 I got to a point where I was actually up to about 215 pounds.
 I was pretty unhappy with my body, unhappy with the way I felt.
 I had a lot of depression, anxiety, and stress.
 But, obviously, my kids were still relying on me, and it was hard.

 I'm a nurse, and I was working up at labor and delivery.
 Some of the gals I worked with went to the gym at our hospital, and a couple of them were working out with this trainer.
 They encouraged me to start lifting weights.
 I was kind of like, "Really?
 Lifting weights?
 That's so boyish.
 I don't want to get too bulky."